 The deep venous system is the main road for the blood to go back to the heart.
 This section focuses on the pathological change of drainage direction (reflux) and eventual obstruction of the leg deep venous system.
-A possible cause of obstruction is the formation of a clot (thrombus): an enitre separate section is dedicated to the topic.
+A possible cause of obstruction is the formation of a clot (thrombus): an entire separate section is dedicated to the topic.

-The below reported statements include also useful information on possible venous dilation (aneurysm) and malformation of the deep venous system of the leg as well as of the neck (chronic cerebro-spinal venous insufficiency).
+The below reported statements include also useful information on possible venous dilation (aneurysm) and malformation of the deep venous system.